First Amendment of the Constitution of India: Background

 The Constitution of India became effective on 26 January 1950.
 Highlighting the features of the new Constitution, Times of India wrote "Laws inconsistent with the provisions of the part on fundamental rights shall to the extent of such inconsistency, be void".
 On 8 February 1950, just two weeks after the constitution was adopted, Bombay High Court delivered its judgement releasing communists who were indefinitely detained under Bombay Public Safety Measures Act.
 Patna High Court, on 14 February 1950, declared Bihar Maintenance of Public Order Act as "ultra vires".

 In February 1950, Cross Roads magazine, published series of articles criticizing Madras government for a firing on communist prisoners in Salem Central Jail which left 22 prisoners dead.
 The Madras government responded on 1 March 1950, by banning circulation and distribution of the magazine in the province under the relevant sections of the Madras Maintenance of Public Order Act.
 In April 1950, Cross Road editor Romesh Thapar filed petition against this ban in Supreme Court.

 At the same time, another publication Organiser, was also publishing against the policy adopted by government about Pakistan.
-On 2 March 1950, the Chief Commissioner of Delhi issued a 'pre-censorship order' under the East Punjab Public Safety Act, requiring the editor and publisher to submit to the government for approval all communal matters and news about Pakistan.
+On 2 March 1950, the Chief Commissioner of Delhi issued a "pre-censorship order" under the East Punjab Public Safety Act, requiring the editor and publisher to submit to the government for approval all communal matters and news about Pakistan.
 On 10 April 1950, Organiser filed petition in Supreme Court.
 The Supreme Court announced its verdict on both cases against Nehru government on 26 May 1950.

+Nehru was allegedly frustrated by Article 19 because the ordinance that was declared by Madras was struck down by the Madras HC as ultra vires to Article 19(1)(a).